Do your applications use this vulnerable package?

 org.apache.geode:geode-core is a data management platform for cloud architectures.

-Users who are not able to do any of the above steps should disable affected services such as
+Users that are not able to upgrade to the fixed version should disable affected services such as

 Serialization is a process of converting an object into a sequence of bytes which can be persisted to a disk or database or can be sent through streams.
 The reverse process of creating object from sequence of bytes is called deserialization.
 Serialization is commonly used for communication (sharing objects between multiple hosts) and persistence (store the object state in a file or a database).
 It is an integral part of popular protocols like Remote Method Invocation (RMI), Java Management Extension (JMX), Java Messaging System (JMS), Action Message Format (AMF), Java Server Faces (JSF) ViewState, etc.